smallblue2/collections/README.md

 A C library containing various collections to assist C development.

-This is mostly for my own learning in the underlying implementation of collections, api design and libary creation.
+This is mostly for my own learning in the underlying implementation of collections, api design and library creation.

 ## Current Collections